-Business Law teaches students about contracts, criminal law, sales laws, property laws.
+Lecture Hrs: 45 Business Law teaches students about contracts, criminal law, sales laws, property laws.
 The legal environment of business will also be discussed.

-Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.
+MKT2423 Introduction to Marketing Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.